 I was never someone who set out to accumulate kitchen appliances, but I certainly wasn’t operating a minimal kitchen either.
-When Kris and I set our big goal to quit our jobs and travel the world, we took inventory of our tiny apartment kitchen to see what we would sell, give away or keep.
+When Kris and I set our big goal to quit our conventional jobs and travel the world as digital nomads, we took inventory of our tiny apartment kitchen to see what we would sell, give away or keep.

 Our eyes were opened to the many kitchen gadgets that we had invested in but barely used.
 We were astounded by our wastefulness and lamented as we gave away our pricey twice-used springform pan, a forgotten salad spinner and three complete sets of dishes.
 (I made a mental note that if we ever needed to outfit a kitchen again, multiple dish sets would not make my checklist of kitchen essentials.)